Written by Abraham Jiménez, Head of Innovation at Pinearq

-Hospital del Mar in Barcelona had to adapt to the surge in demand for beds in hospitalization and UCI beds due to the emergency.
-However, contrary to the strategy of expanding to facilities in other locations, Hospital del Mar has built a contingency plan to reorganize internally and grow to neighbouring buildings enhanced by a flexible architectural design and a cohesive urban organization.
+This article looks at the strategies deployed by Hospital Del Mar, one of the health institutions of reference in Barcelona, a city heavily struck by Covid-19.
+As most hospitals in Spain, it had to adapt to the surge in demand of beds in hospitalization and UCI beds due to the emergency.
+However, contrary to the strategy of expanding to facilities in other locations, Hospital del Mar has built a contingency plan to reorganize internally and grow to neighboring buildings enhanced by a flexible architectural design and a cohesive urban organization.

 You can read the original article on the SALUS website.